madhups1992/Ceegle-search/README.md

 # Ceegle-search
-Finding the google search results shows conspiracy content - NLP, Webscrapper, Flask app
+Finding the google search results which shows conspiracy content - NLP, Webscrapper, Flask app

 ### Objective: Highlight the conspiracy content on the google search.